batravarun125/jugnoo/README.md

 pip3 install requests

-pip install pillow
+pip3 install pillow

-pip install textwrap
+pip3 install textwrap

 Now go to terminal and go to the path where the file ‘jugnoo.py’ is stored and then run command python3 jugnoo.py